MarcoLodini/windows365/Windows365/enterprise/provisioning.md

 Changes made to any part of a provisioning policy don't trigger a reprovision.
 Such changes aren't applied to previously provisioned Cloud PCs.
 Changes to a provisioning policy will only be applied to Cloud PCs that are provisioned or reprovisioned after the changes.

 If a provisioning policy name is changed, it doesn't update the Cloud PC name under All Cloud PCs, and doesn't update the enrollmentProfileName in Microsoft Entra ID.

+Some provisioning policy settings can't be changed after initial creation.
+This includes the License type (Enterprise and Frontline) and the Frontline type (Dedicated or Shared).
+For Frontline devices in shared mode you can't change Entra ID Join type, Network, Geography or Region settings.
+If you need to change those properties for Frontline devices in shared mode you can create a new policy and remove the old one.

 ### Deleting a provisioning policy
 A provisioning policy can only be [deleted](delete-provisioning-policy.md) if it’s not assigned to any Microsoft Entra groups.